anseki/htmlclean-loader/README.md

 ### Specified property

 You can specify a name via a `config` query parameter, and you can specify the options via an object that has this name in webpack configuration.
-This is useful for switching the options by each file.
+This is useful for switching the options by each file or condition.

 For example: